fouadZiaa/BikeSharing/README.md

 **Trips By Gender by Weekday** heatmap tells us that useage pattern is true regardless of gender.
 Case in point that total number of males is on the higher end.

 ## Summary
+The reults of this anaysis provide the investor with valuable insight into the utilization of bikes in the NYC Citibike bike-sharing program.
+Patterns of useage by males and females, most popular origins and destinations, and the heavy use during morning and evening commute hours.
+Some of the more in depth analysis can include observing the routes which have the most heavy use and low use bikes so they can be swapped frequently.
+It would be interesting to know if there are any locations that have no bike useage at all.
+Since most trips lasted under half an hour, it would also be useful to compare the shorter trips and observe the pattersn related to them.